 CMS’s 2024 Shared or Split Services Policy: Document and Report Them Correctly

 In 2024, CPT® expanded its definition of split/shared services, CMS updated their requirements.
-Neither CMS nor CPT made changes tot his policy for 2025.
-CPT® expanded its definition of split/shared services in 2024, stating that the substantive portion can be determined by the practitioner who spent more than 50% of the time, or who made […]
+Neither CMS nor CPT® made changes to this policy in 2025 or 2026.
+Medicare requires that both practitioners are enrolled in Medicare, and both have E/M in their scope of practice.
+CPT® expanded its definition of split/shared services in 2024.
+The service […]

 OIG Report on Telehealth During the PHE